PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 - Parameter: Scope - overrides the default of CurrentUser and allows the user to specify the installation location AllUsers.
-- Parameter: Channel - options Stable/Preview/LTS - allows the user to select if they want the current preview or Long Term Service (LTS) release.
+- Parameter: Channel - options Stable/Preview/LTS - allows the user to select if they want the current preview or LTS release.

 ## Syntax and Parameter Sets